DaveTheCredible/David-McGee.xyz/content/Home.md

 Hello World!
 My name is David, and this is my small corner of the internet.

 I'm an American geoscience student, but I enjoy writing and fictional cartography in my spare time.
-At the moment, I've only uploaded a few pieces of comedy and satire onto this website, but I'll probably upload fiction and essays in the future.
+Right now, this website only houses comedy and satire of variable quality, but I'll probably post other things in the future (most likely essays or fiction).